 Other important points to look out for are the ownership of key assets and whether the business has any ongoing liabilities.
 You should also ask about any past and current disputes relating to the business.
 If you’re planning to make an offer to purchase a business, it’s a good idea to seek professional assistance to confirm that the business has been valued correctly.

 LegalVision’s team of specialist lawyers can provide guidance at all stages of buying a business, from due diligence to settlement.
 An experienced lawyer should be able to keep costs low and your deal moving forward efficiently.
 Your lawyer should also identify issues that may affect your business sales, like whether you need to transfer a lease and a business name as part of the transaction.

-5 things you need to know about Buying a Business
+5 Things You Need to Know About Buying a Business

-- If you purchase a business that depends on the owner/operator being heavily involved, you should insist on a training period.
-This is a period during which the seller will train you in all of the tasks necessary to operate the business.
-Training periods of up to a month are standard.
+4If the business you are buying depends heavily on the involvement of key personnel, you should consider asking those employees to stay on after the sale has been completed.
+Another option is to insist on a training period, during which the seller will share knowledge about all the tasks necessary to operate the business successfully.
+Training periods of up to a month are common.

 5From a buyer’s perspective, it is also critical that the sale of business agreement includes a well-drafted non-compete clause.
 A non-compete clause is a type of “restrictive covenant” that prevents the vendor from running a competing business after the sale goes through.
 Some non-compete clauses will not be upheld by the courts, so you need a lawyer with experience in business sales to help define a non-compete clause that will be reasonable in your circumstances.